 “Oh!
 You must sit in on lessons with me.”

 “I look forward to it.”

 “I’m not letting you off the hook, cat.
 Dee’s plan, over my head?
 I will be the judge of that.”

 “Here we go then: John Dee, great man that he is, is gone clean off his nut.
 He believes he is in contact with – cripe! – with an angel!
 It’s a scam, is my view.
-His partner is behind it.
-Dee himself, I believe he is sincere in the folly.
-Dee’s crystal gazer – he’s working some angle, haven’t got it figured out yet – is on his way to Poland.
+His partner is behind it, working some angle, haven’t got it figured out yet.
+He’s on his way to Poland.
 Deprived of his normal intermediary, my mentor turned to me.
 You’re a rare one, he said – I am, he gets no argument from me on that – you may have the knack.
 He went at me – look what I’ve done for you, you owe it to me to try – until I was ready to scream.

 “I took a turn at the glass, conveyed some cute stuff.
-Big mistake.
-Now he expects Uriel to assist against the rats.
+Big mistake, he bought it.
 Realizing the corner I’d painted myself into, I confessed my joke.
 He won’t believe me.
 What do I do now?”

 “Brilliant,” agrees Sly.
 A similar scheme has hatched in his own busy brain, but he’ll let her take the credit.
 “Now then, are you recovered?
 Are you ready to ramble?”

 He takes it as an affirmative.
 “On your feet,” he squeals.
 “We’re off!”

 - In actuality, Dee would have been in Hameln in late October, I just discovered that in a bio.
 And October would have been frigid, it was the so-called ‘Little Ice Age’.
 Summer months suit me better, I’ll leave it as written.